A8-4555M vs Athlon X2 340

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, A8-4555M is the better fit.
+For streaming, content creation, and heavier multitasking, A8-4555M is the stronger fit.
 You are getting 0.6% better PassMark, backed by 4 cores and 4 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-A8-4555M is the smarter buy by a wide margin for a fresh build.
-A8-4555M is at an unclear MSRP at unclear MSRP versus $30 MSRP, and it gives you a 3.0% average FPS lead across 4 shared CPU game tests in our data.
-Athlon X2 340 only looks stronger on raw value math because it is extremely cheap, but that is mostly used-market pricing on an obsolete 2012 platform.
-Even with 100.0% better value on paper (44.4 vs 0.0 PassMark/$), it really only makes sense as a very cheap stopgap or a niche existing-platform option for someone already on FM2.
+A8-4555M is still the much better call for a fresh build.
+A8-4555M comes in at an unclear MSRP at unclear MSRP versus $30 MSRP, and it still gives you 0.6% better PassMark.
+Athlon X2 340 only looks stronger on raw value math because it is extremely cheap, but that usually means used-market pricing on an obsolete 2012 platform.
+Even with 100.0% better value on paper (44.4 vs 0.0 PassMark/$), it really only makes sense as a cheap stopgap or a niche existing-platform option for someone already on FM2.

 Which one is more future-proof for 2026 and beyond?